brandur/sorg/content/drafts/hacker-analytics.md

 TBLPROPERTIES ( 'skip.header.line.count'='2' );
 ```

+(This query comes from the [official Cloudfront-with-Athena docs](https://docs.aws.amazon.com/athena/latest/ug/cloudfront-logs.html).
+Go there for a canonical version in case this one falls out of date.)

 One downside is that the Athena interface is rough even by Amazon's low standards, but the fact that someone else will run a Presto cluster so that you don't have to, is a godsend.
+And we can fix the UI problem.

 {{Figure "Querying via Athena's UI."
 (ImgSrcAndAltAndClass "/photographs/articles/hacker-analytics/athena-query.png" "Querying via Athena's UI." "overflowing")}}

+### Queries via CLI (#query-cli)

-One of AWS' best features is that it has a complete API for every service, and this API is reflected into commands in awscli, which makes it very easy for us to access and use.
-I have less-than-zero desire to touch Athena's web UI, so I wrote another [little script](https://github.com/brandur/logs/blob/master/bin/query) that creates an Athena query, polls the API until it's finished, then shows the results in a simple tabulated form.
-The script takes an `.*sql` file as input, so I can write SQL with nice syntax highlighting and completion in Vim, and have them version controlled in Git -- two features not available if using the vanilla Athena product.
+One of AWS' best features is that it has a complete API for every service, and its reflected into commands in awscli, making it very easy to access and use.
+I have less-than-zero desire to touch Athena's web UI, so I wrote another [little script](https://github.com/brandur/logs/blob/master/bin/query) that creates an Athena query, polls the API until it's finished, then shows the results in simple tabulated form.
+The script takes an `*.sql` file as input, so I can write SQL with nice syntax highlighting and completion in Vim, and have it version controlled in Git -- two great features not available if using the vanilla Athena product.

 ``` sh
 $ bin/query queries/brandur.org/unique_last_month.sql
 ```

-As an example, here's a query that maps over my Cloudfront logs to give me unique visitors per day:
+Here's a query that maps over my Cloudfront logs to give me unique visitors per day over the last month:

 ``` sql
 SELECT